MediaComem/minesweeper/INSTRUCTIONS.md

 Create an nginx proxy configuration to serve the application like in the [nginx PHP-FPM exercise][nginx-php-fpm-ex].

+The `root` directive in your nginx configuration should point to the `priv/static` directory in the repository since that is the directory that contains the application's public web assets.

+> * :gem: Use an absolute path for the `root` directive.
 > * :gem: Do not follow steps related to PHP FPM, since they are only valid for
 >   a PHP application.
 > * :gem: The `include` and `fastcgi_pass` directives used in the PHP FPM